jamesoff/simplemonitor/docs/alerters.rst

     a list of monitors this alerter depends on.
 If any of them fail, no attempt will be made to send the alert.

+.. _alerter-limit:

 .. confval:: limit

     :type: integer
     :required: false
     :default: ``1``

-    the number of times a monitor must have failed before this alerter fires for it.
+    the (virtual) number of times a monitor must have failed before this alerter fires for it.
 You can use this to escalate an alert to another email address or text messaging, for example.
+See the :ref:`tolerance<monitor-tolerance>` Monitor configuration option.

 .. confval:: dry_run